Battle of Magdhaba: Ottoman positions in the Sinai

-Problems of an advance to El Arish
+Problems with the advance to El Arish

 Water

 The area of oases which extended from Dueidar, 15 mi from Kantara along the Darb es Sultani, along the old caravan route, and on to Salmana 52 mi from Kantara could sustain life.
 But from Salmana to Bir el Mazar, (75 mi from Kantara) there was little water, and beyond the Mazar area there was no water, until El Arish was reached on the coast 95 mi from Kantara.

-Before the British advance to El Arish could begin, the 20 mi stretch without a water supply between El Mazar and El Arish had to be thoroughly explored.
-By mid-December 1916, the pipeline's eastward progress made it possible to store sufficient water at Maadan (Kilo.
-128) and it was also possible to concentrate sufficiently large numbers of Egyptian Camel Transport Corps camels and camel-drivers to carry water forward from Maadan in support of an attacking force.
+Before the British advance to El Arish could begin, the 20 mi stretch without a water supply between El Mazar and El Arish had to be resolved.
+By mid-December 1916, the pipeline's eastward progress made it possible to store sufficient water at Maadan and it was also possible to concentrate sufficiently large numbers of Egyptian Camel Transport Corps camels and their drivers to carry water forward from Maadan in support of an attacking force.

 Conditions

 The campaign across the Sinai desert required great determination, as well as conscientious attention to detail by all involved, to ensure that ammunition, rations and every required pint of water and bale of horse fodder was available when needed.
 While the Ottoman Empire's main desert base at Hafir el Auja was more centrally located, the British Empire base was some 30 mi to the west of El Arish; almost at the limits of their lines of communication.
 Mounted operations so far from base in such barren country were extremely hazardous and difficult.

 For these long-range desert operations, it was necessary for all supplies to be well-organised and suitably packaged for transportation on camels, moving with the column or following closely behind.
-It was vital that the soldiers were well trained for these conditions.
-If a man was left behind in the inhospitable Sinai, he might die in the burning desert sun during the day, or bitter cold at night.
+It was vital that the soldiers were well trained for the conditions.
+If a soldier became isolated, they might die in the burning desert sun during the day, or bitter cold at night.
 If a water bottle was accidentally tipped up or leaked, it could mean no water for its owner, for perhaps 24 hours in extreme temperatures.

 In these extreme and difficult conditions, mounted troops of the EEF worked to provide protective screens for the construction of the infrastructure, patrolling the newly occupied areas and carrying out ground reconnaissance to augment and verify aerial photographs, used to improve maps of the newly occupied areas.